About this guideline

 To develop the guideline we looked for evidence about:

 The views of children, young people, their parents and carers.

 What interventions are effective in working with children and young people at risk of, or who have experienced, child abuse and neglect and their parents and carers (evidence from randomised and quasi-randomised control trials).

 What helps and hinders professional practice in working with this group.
 This included evidence from syntheses of Serious Case Review data.

 All the interventions recommended in this guideline are based on at least 1 well-designed study (randomised or quasi-randomised controlled trial).
 It is important to note that much of the evidence on effective interventions came from the US, but the applicability of this in a UK context was carefully considered by the guideline committee when making the recommendations.

-This guideline builds on NICE's guideline on child maltreatment, which covers clinical features of maltreatment.
+This guideline builds on the NICE guideline on child maltreatment, which covers clinical features of maltreatment.
 This guideline is broader: it extends coverage of alerting features for child abuse and neglect to those which may be observed by other professional groups, and also addresses assessment, early help and response.
-The committee identified recommendations from 'child maltreatment' that are relevant to both health and social care practitioners, and adapted them for this guideline (see section 1.3).
+The committee identified recommendations from the NICE guideline on child maltreatment that are relevant to both health and social care practitioners, and adapted them for this guideline (see section 1.3).